 As a vocal coach, I get a lot of questions about vocal fry.
 There’s a certain fascination around the phenomenon—in addition to some misconceptions—and actors often have concerns about its use.
 So, what’s the scoop on fry?
-Here are five things you should know.

 - Can vocal fry impact performance?
 Even though speaking in fry might not carry physiological risk, it can become a habit that’s a danger to specificity of artistic expression.
 When speaking in vocal fry leaves the realm of awareness and becomes one’s consistent way of talking, the leeway for creative vocal choices narrows.
 The voice has less room for shading, nuance, and overall range when speaking in vocal fry, so talking in this register should probably be a conscious choice on the part of most actors, rather than a default.

+- How can I manage vocal fry?
 As with any potential habit that might enter the realm of unconsciousness, it’s important to remain aware of the consistent use of vocal fry.
 If one speaks in this register consistently in everyday life, it’ll be very hard to make its use a choice when onstage or on set.
 Throughout your day, experiment with making vocal fry a choice as opposed to a default setting; then, you might find it all the more useful as a textural tool in specific moments of acting, too.

-There are many great resources for learning more about fry (and other vocal registers), but I’d suggest starting with the Voice Foundation, the Pan American Vocology Association, or the Voices and Speech Trainers Association.
+- Where can I learn more?
+There are many great resources for learning more about fry (and other vocal registers), but I’d suggest starting with the Voice Foundation, the Pan American Vocology Association, or the Voice and Speech Trainers Association.

 As with most parameters of the voice, lots of opinions and preferences surround the use and perception of vocal fry.
 Just don’t let this abundance fry your brain—it’s all simpler than it sounds.